equinor/radix-public-site/public-site/docs/src/guides/monorepo/index.md

 ## Custom Radix configuration file name

 Radix configuration file name and path can be changed on the Radix web-console configuration page for the application.
-This file can have extension `yaml` or `yml`, it can optionally be located in a sub-folder of the GitHub repository.
+This file can have extension `yaml` or `yml` (the name and extension should be exactly same as for the file in the GitHub repository), it can optionally be located in a sub-folder of the GitHub repository.
 In the example below - the configuration file `radixconfig-app2.yml` is located in the sub-folder `web-app2` of the repository (no leading slash is required)
 ![Change Radix configuration file](./change-config-file.png)

 * If applications are configured to have [sub-pipelines](../sub-pipeline), these sub-pipelines can be different applications.
 To solve this requirement, Radix currently expects sub-pipeline folder `tekton` be in the same location, where the Radix configuration file is defined to be for the application.